 - Remove the tofu from the packaging and place in on a plate with a lip on it (so it can catch the excess water).

 - Place a cutting board on top of the tofu and place something heavy like a bowl on top of the cutting board for an hour.
-Gravity will do its magic and press out any excess water from the tofu.
+Store it in the fridge.
+This will press out any excess water.
 Discard the water.

 - Make rice (or quinoa, brown rice) ahead of time and set aside